 The bottom line: Keeping customers happy can pay off in a big, big way.
 By measuring agents’ performance and gathering feedback from customers, you can develop a concrete understanding of what people really want.

 A more personalized approach to service can help customers feel valued by the company, rather than just another faceless drone.
 Unifying customer data pulled from multiple touch points (phone calls, live chat, email) equips agents with key information during interactions, and minimizes the need for customers to keep explaining their history or details.

 Shall we cover the last (but not least important) reason why quality assurance is important in a call center?

 Quality assurance should be an ongoing process to keep improving your call center’s customer service.
 Over time, after consistent call monitoring, customer surveys, coaching, targeted training and more, your workforce will continue to get stronger.

-More importantly, it’s more likely that your employees will actually care more about the quality of service they deliver.
-This is because they will know certain interactions may be monitored, while the personalized coaching/training makes them feel more valued by management.
+It’s more likely your employees will care more about the quality of service they deliver.
+This is because they will know they may monitor certain interactions, while the personalized coaching/training makes them feel valued by management.

 This, of course, works wonders for your customers too.

 So, do you know what to say next time someone asks why quality assurance is important in a call center?